HubTou/PNU/README.md

 # ![PNU logo](/_images/pnu-logo-small.png) The PNU project / PyNIX
-PNU as in "PNU is Not Unix": yet another collection of [UNIX](https://en.wikipedia.org/wiki/Unix) tools rewritten in [Python](https://www.python.org/), forming a kind of PyNIX.
+PNU, as in "PNU is Not Unix", is yet another collection of [UNIX](https://en.wikipedia.org/wiki/Unix) tools rewritten in [Python](https://www.python.org/), forming a kind of PyNIX.

 It's meant to be pronounced "Pneu" (tyre in French), a "pun" which seems appropriate as it's clearly another reinvention of the [wheel](http://www.catb.org/jargon/html/W/wheel.html), longtime after the [GNU project](https://www.gnu.org/gnu/thegnuproject.en.html) :-)